schmidtdennisds/blackboxai-1741313574105/README.md

    - Add the following environment variables:
      - `SECRET_KEY`: (Render will auto-generate this)
      - `FLASK_ENV`: production
-     - `DATABASE_URL`: sqlite:///fresco.db
+     - `DATABASE_URL`: sqlite:///data/fresco.db

-The application will be automatically deployed and available at your Render URL.
+     - `UPLOAD_FOLDER`: /data/uploads

+Important Notes:
+- The database and uploads will be stored in the `/data` directory which is persistent storage on Render
+- The first time you access the application, it will automatically create the database and admin user
+- Make sure to change the admin password after first login

+## Default Admin Account

+- Email: admin@fresco.com
+- Password: admin123 (change this immediately after first login)

 ## Local Development